-Course Materials
+Course Materials:

-- There is no textbook for the online section - Lecture videos on Blackboard under weekly tabs - Lab videos on Blackboard under weekly tabs - Links to datasets on Blackboard under weekly tabs - How to write a formal lab and create a formal table (In Course Materials tab in Blackboard) - Since all work and communication with the class will be done through Blackboard, it is essential that you have the correct active email linked to Blackboard and that you check that email regularly.
+- There is no textbook for this course - Links to datasets on Blackboard under SPECIFICALLY noted tabs - How to write a formal lab and create a formal table (In Course Materials tab in Blackboard) - Since all coursework and updates will be done through Blackboard, it is essential that you have the correct active email linked to Blackboard and that you check that email regularly.

-Course Description
+Course Description:

 - Today's world is consumed with questions concerning population growth and change.
-During this semester, we will explore several critical issues such as the relationship between population growth and development; immigration and internal migration; how age, race and gender affect other demographic processes; and how and why these processes vary around the world. - Additionally, you will learn to compute measures of population growth and change, as well as how to present these analyses in formal scientific essays. - Every week you will watch lecture videos, complete short quizzes to help insure that you understood the lectures, and complete online labs that will give you hands-on understanding of the concepts and processes of population dynamics. - You will work collaboratively online to complete a final group project-a demographic profile of a county that will be assigned to your group-that will pull together all the demographic measures covered in lecture and in labs. - By the end of the course, you will have an understanding of a variety of demographic measures and will be able to compute and interpret them. - You will be able to download publically available datasets and use Excel to analyze them

-• You will understand the structure of scientific writing and will be able to present your weekly research using this format.
+During this semester, we will explore several critical issues such as the relationship between population growth and development; immigration and internal migration; how age, race and gender affect other demographic processes; and how and why these processes vary around the world. - Additionally, you will learn to compute measures of population growth and change, as well as how to present these analyses in formal scientific essays. - Every week you will watch lecture videos, complete short quizzes to help ensure that you understood the lectures, and complete online labs that will give you hands-on understanding of the concepts and processes of population dynamics. - You will be able to download publicly available datasets and use Excel to analyze them; and will be able to present your weekly research using the standard format of scientific writing.